robguevarra/vb-gps/xendit-integration-progress.md

 - Fixed payment flow to correctly mark donations as pending until payment is confirmed via webhook
 - Fixed webhook handler to properly update transaction and donation statuses
 - Added detailed logging throughout the payment process
+- Created custom database function `insert_single_donation` to bypass materialized view refresh
+- Modified webhook handler to use the custom function for donation creation
+- Successfully tested end-to-end payment flow with webhook processing

 ## Next Steps
-1. Create user documentation for missionaries and donors
-2. Monitor payment flows in production
+1. Monitor payment flows in production
-3. Consider enhancements for future versions
+2. Consider enhancements for future versions
+3. Implement periodic materialized view refresh as a scheduled job

 ## Blockers / Issues
 - ✅ RESOLVED: Foreign key constraint on `created_by` field - Fixed by using a valid system user ID
 - ✅ RESOLVED: Schema mismatch with `local_church_id` field - Fixed by using `missionary_id` for all recipient types
 - ✅ RESOLVED: Check constraint on `status` field - Fixed by using valid values
-- ✅ RESOLVED: Permission issue with materialized view - Fixed by using a custom database function with elevated privileges
+- ✅ RESOLVED: Permission issue with materialized view - Fixed by creating a custom database function with SECURITY DEFINER privilege
 - ✅ RESOLVED: Incorrect donation status flow - Fixed by marking donations as "pending" initially and only updating to "completed" after payment confirmation

 ## Environment Setup